pherbke/seneca/README.md

 ## Key Features

 - **Decentralized Issuance**: Utilizing TSS to ensure that credentials are issued through a collaborative process involving multiple issuers.
+- **Real-Time Status Maintenance**: A consortium of issuers maintains the status of verifiable credentials in real-time, stored on decentralized data structures such as IPFS.
 - **Privacy-Preserving Verification**: Leveraging ZKP to allow for anonymous verification of claims, protecting user privacy.
 - **Scalable Infrastructure**: Designed to be scalable and applicable across various credentialing scenarios and industries.